NITCbase/nitcbase.github.io/docs/Design/Cache Layer/OpenRelTable.md

   /****** Setting up metadata in the Open Relation Table for the relation******/

-  //update the relIdth entry of the tableMetaInfo with free as false and relName as the input.
+  // update the relIdth entry of the tableMetaInfo with free as false and
+  // relName as the input.

   return relId;
 }